pocon/Computer-Club/Week 2/Exercises/README.txt

 Week 2 Exercises
 =================

+1. Write a program that takes in 2 integers and prints their quotient rounded to the nearest integer. ie 3/4 = 1, 8/5 = 2.
+2. Write a program that accepts an integer and prints either that integer's floor or ceiling (floor means the integer part of the number (25.678543 -> 25) whilst ceiling is just the floor + 1) depending on user input (ie if the user types in "ceiling", you return the ceiling, etc)
+3. Write a program that accepts a mathematical expression (addition and multiplication mod 10 only) using single digit numbers only in postfix notation as a string and computes the result.
+An example of a postfix expression is 23+5*8+.
+In postfix notation, as numerical values are read from the expression from left to right, they are appended to a list (originally empty).
+When an operator (ie + or *) is read, two values are popped off the list, the operation performed on them and the result appended to the list.
+In this case, our addition and multiplication operators are modulo 10 (ie use the % notation) so all your intermediate values and final answer should be single digit.
+4. Write a program that accepts 2 integers and returns whether one is greater than the other (print this nicely) or they are equal.
+In addition, if non-integers are submitted, your program should fail NICELY.
+5. Write a program that implements a very simple (and extremely insecure) password database using a dictionary (that you create).
+This should be of the form {username:password,username:password...} etc. Upon starting, it should ask for the username; if that username does not exist, it should nicely inform the user of that, if it does, it should then ask for the password.
+If this is incorrect, it should nicely inform the user of that, otherwise it should display a welcome message and then exit.
+Note: if you ever do write an actual password database thingy program, please don't use this method.
+Learn about cryptographic hash functions and salting and then write that program ;).
+6. Write a function that accepts the two shorter side lengths of a right-angled triangle as arguments and returns the length of the hypotenuse using Pythagoras' Theorem.
+You could also write a program that actually makes use of this function.
+7. Write a recursive function that takes n as an argument and prints the nth Fibonnaci number.
+A recursive function is one that contains a call to itself.
+For example:

+def recurse():
+ Random stuff goes here
+ recurse()

+Please ensure that your function will terminate eventually; if you do get yourself into a recursive infinite loop, you can use Ctrl-C to kill the program (or python will kill it itself once it exceeds its maximum recursion depth (which basically means how many times it can call itself))

+More exercises will come soon, to enable you to practice slicing and sys.argv...

 ### Challenge - Indefinitely Nested Lists ###

 Note 2: This challenge is possibly a little too difficult/abstract for week 2, if you can't do it don't freak out.